Estates of the realm: Third Estate

-They had the hard life of physical labour and food shortages.
-Most were born within this group and also died as a part of it.
-It was extremely rare for people of this ascribed status to make it into another estate.
-Those who did so managed as a result of either being recognized for their extraordinary bravery in a battle or entering religious life.
+They had a hard life of physical labour and food shortages.
+Most people were born in this group, and most remained in it for their entire lives.
+It was extremely rare for people of this ascribed status to become part of another estate; those who did were usually being rewarded for extraordinary bravery in battle, or entering religious life.
 A few commoners were able to marry into the Second Estate, but this was a rare occurrence.